Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 Hypertonia in Babies

-If you have noticed that your baby is unusually stiff, so much that it impedes their ability to move around, or if your baby’s muscles feel tight to the touch, you will want to seek medical attention to determine if your baby has a condition called hypertonia.
+If you have noticed that your baby is unusually stiff, so much that it impedes their ability to move around, or if your baby’s muscles feel tight to the touch, seek medical attention to determine if your baby has a condition called hypertonia.

 Hypertonia Explained